Simatwa/ThrottleBuster/README.md

                                   actually download
   -a, --ascii                     Use unicode (smooth blocks) to fill the
                                   progress-bar meter
-  -l, --no-leave                  Do not keep all leaves of the progressbar -z, --disable-progress-bar      Do not show progress_bar -i, --suppress-incompatible-error
+  -l, --no-leave                  Do not keep traces of the progressbar -z, --disable-progress-bar      Do not show progress_bar -i, --suppress-incompatible-error
-                                  Do no raise error when response headers lack Etag
+                                  Do no raise error when response headers lack Etag --follow-redirects / --no-follow-redirects
+                                  Follow url redirects by the server
+                                  [default: no-follow-redirects]
-  -q, --quiet                     Do not show any interactive information -v, --verbose                   Show more detailed information  [default: 0] --help                          Show this message and exit.
+  --verify / --no-verify          Verify server certificate  [default: verify] -q, --quiet                     Do not show any interactive information -v, --verbose                   Show more detailed information  [default: 0] --help                          Show this message and exit.